szwedzik/digital-diary/README.md

 ### EditEntryActivity
 Allows users to edit existing diary entries, including updating text, images, audio recordings, and locations.

+## PIN Code Setup and Authentication
+The application includes functionality to set up and authenticate using a PIN code on the first launch to secure the app from unauthorized access.

 ## Permissions
 The application requires the following permissions: